Hu Ge: 2017–present: Hiatus and focus on films

-In the winter of 2019, cast in the lead male role (zhu, Shaoyu), Hu joined co-star Wen Qi in "A Touch of Warm,” a crime film directed by Kang Bo.
+In the winter of 2019, cast in the lead male role, Hu joined co-star Wen Qi in "A Touch of Warm,” a crime film directed by Kang Bo.
 Due to the COVID-19 pandemic, filming was suspended until the winter of 2020.
 The almost one-year gap rendered many of the finished scenes unusable and had to be re-shot.
-It wrapped on February 22, 2021, and is currently in post-production.
+It wrapped on 22 February 2021, and is currently in post-production.

-In 2020, Hu announced his return to the small screen with period drama Blossoms Shanghai directed by Wong Kar-wai, based on the award-winning novel Blossoms by Jin Yucheng.
+In 2023, Hu returned to the small screen with drama Blossoms Shanghai directed by Wong Kar-wai, based on the award-winning novel Blossoms by Jin Yucheng.
+He won his second Magnolia Award for Best Actor for the show, which was also the night's biggest winner by taking home five awards including the Best Television Series.

 Personal life

-Accident and recovery
+Accident

-Hu Ge was involved in a highway car accident on 29 August 2006 while traveling from Hengdian to Shanghai.
+Hu was involved in a highway car accident on 29 August 2006 while traveling from Hengdian to Shanghai.
 According to later interviews, he didn't remember anything from the accident because he was asleep in the passenger seat at the time of the crash and suffered from post-traumatic amnesia.
 He survived with severe injuries while his assistant died.
 Hu had to undergo surgeries, some to repair disfiguring wounds to his face, and the entire healing process took approximately one year.
 The filming of The Legend of the Condor Heroes, which he was working on then, was temporarily halted due to his injury, in addition to being unable to complete promoting his finished project The Young Warriors with his fellow cast members.
-Hu Ge expresses how he felt of the incident through the performance of his single "Dare to Love", and filmed a music video with his co-star from the two series and friend Cecilia Liu.
+Hu expresses how he felt of the incident through the performance of his single "Dare to Love", and filmed a music video with his co-star from the two series and friend Cecilia Liu.

-Soon after the accident, he also published a book Scavenger of Happiness, filled with his thoughts on the accident and post events, interesting childhood events, well wishes from good friends and previously unexposed pictures.
-This book documented in detail the process of how Hu Ge changed from a young idol with a smooth career path into an increasingly mature actor who could truthfully face life's problems as a scavenger of happiness.
+After the accident, he published a book Scavenger of Happiness, filled with his thoughts on the accident and post events, interesting childhood events, well wishes from good friends and previously unexposed pictures.
+This book documented in detail the process of how Hu changed from a young idol with a smooth career path into an increasingly mature actor who could truthfully face life's problems as a scavenger of happiness.

-Marriage and children
+Relationships and Marriage

+Hu was in a relationship with actress Xue Jianing from 2006 to 2008, and later with actress Jiang Shuying from 2013 to 2014.

-On January 31, 2023, Hu published a post on Weibo announcing that he just had a newborn daughter, and admitted that he had purposely concealed the news of his personal life and marriage.
+On 31 January 2023, Hu announced on Weibo that he was married and had a newborn daughter.
+His wife is Huang Xining, who worked as his assistant.